 - Where can I pay my membership dues?

 To pay your annual dues online, visit "Pay Your Dues" in the Members Only section.
 To ensure that your benefits of membership continue uninterrupted, make sure to pay your dues by your anniversary date each year.

 World Congress on Pain.
 Our biennial World Congress on Pain, the world’s premier gathering on the topic, is international and multidisciplinary.
 The program comprises plenary sessions, workshops, poster sessions, and refresher courses, and attendees may receive continuing medical education credits.
 The 16th World Congress on Pain takes place in Yokohama, Japan, September 26 - 30, 2016.

 Publications.
 PAIN®, IASP’s official journal, publishes original research on the nature, mechanisms, and treatment of pain.
 Our publishing division, IASP Press®, produces timely, high-quality books for scientists and clinicians interested in pain research and management.
 IASP also publishes Pain: Clinical Updates six times annually.
 This newsletter provides the latest information on clinical topics in the pain field.
 IASP also publishes the bimonthly IASP eNewsletter and an online magazine, IASP Insight, twice a year, for members only.

 Education.
 IASP sponsors research symposia on specific pain-related topics and provides grants, awards, and fellowships to support international pain research.
 Through its Developing Countries Project, IASP offers grants and education programs to improve pain education for clinicians in developing countries.

 Advocacy.
-Every October, IASP launches the Global Year Against Pain to raise awareness of different aspects of pain.
-The Global Year Against Neuropathic Pain is October 2014 to December 2015.
+Every year, IASP launches the Global Year Against Pain to raise awareness of different aspects of pain.
+The Global Year Against Pain in the Joints is January 2016 to December 2016.